-Throughout themes, retrieval practice strategies are used by teachers to activate prior learning and revise and consolidate core knowledge.
+Throughout themes, retrieval practice strategies are regularly used by teachers to activate prior learning and revise and consolidate core knowledge.
 Strategies used include low-stakes quizes, true or false activities and group discussions.

 At the end of each theme, children are assessed by teachers in relation to memorable experiences and core knowledge.
 Through holding a Learning Review with their classes, teachers make notes on key knowledge and skills learnt, along with next steps in learning, so to inform personalisation of future Theme short-term planning.
-This might be for particular or groups of children.
+This might be for particular or groups of children, and also may be subject(s) specific.